 Though we do get travel insurance more often now, we don’t get it before every trip.
 It depends a lot on what we’ll be doing.
 If we’re just going to Hong Kong to eat street food for several days, then we probably won’t get it.
 But if we travel to Nepal to move mountains in the Himalayas, then we’ll definitely invest in an insurance policy.

-We get insurance from World Nomads or SafetyWing.
-They’re both reliable travel medical insurance providers used by many digital nomads.
-Check out my article on why we buy travel insurance for a description of the two.
-You can follow the links to get a free quote from World Nomads or SafetyWing.
+We get travel insurance from SafetyWing.
+They’re a travel insurance provider often used by many digital nomads.
+Click on the link to get a free quote from SafetyWing.

 I’m not an expert on Macau but I do hope you find this guide helpful.
 I’m only sharing some of the things I learned from our time there.
 If you have any questions or suggestions, then please feel free to leave them in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.